-Here's an audio clip of Kerri leading this song at the Musical Text Kitchen in San Francisco in October of 2014.
+Hear an audio clip of Kerri leading this song at our 2014 Musical Test Kitchen in San Francisco.

-Here's a video of AnnaMarie Hoos leading this song at MMC at The Bishop's Ranch in January, 2015.
+And here's a video of AnnaMarie Hoos leading this song at our Winter Retreat at The Bishop's Ranch in 2015.

-Here's a video of Rachel leading In My End Is My Beginning:
+Here's a video of Rachel leading the song at The Bishop's Ranch: